PostgREST/postgrest/api.rst

   ]

-The primary key of the table of the resource being embedded must be specified, either explicitly, like in the example above, or implicitly through a wildcard.
+The primary key of the table of the resource being embedded must be specified, either explicitly, like in the example above, or implicitly through a wild card.

 In this example, since the relationship is a forward relationship, there is only one director associated with a film.
 As the table name is plural it might